gdbroman/broman.blog/_posts/2020/2020-10-23-fearing-selfhood.md

 Losing ourselves is silent.

-Rediscovering one's self becomes a task by contrast.
+Rediscovering one's self, then, becomes a task by contrast.
 So we drown in the herd, perceiving selfhood too risky.

 Becoming a copy in quiet desperation: